-We are not going to risk our morning walk in the park today in the hope that the runners in Regent’s Park Outer and Inner Circles will become a little more concerned with public health and stop owning the pavements.
-Fortunately, Dido has her beloved dog walker coming today although the pack is shrinking.
+We are not going to risk our morning walk in the park today in the hope that sooner or later and probably later, the runners in Regent’s Park Outer and Inner Circles will become a little more concerned with public health and stop owning the pavements.
+Fortunately, Dido has her beloved dog walker coming today although the pack is shrinking as more and more of their owners escape to their country homes.
 She, unlike me has decided to go back to bed.

 Breakfast is porridge and coffee except I don’t have any appetite until late in the day.
 We gargle with salt and water.
 After which I attend to my appearance which changes by the day as my hair becomes more and more unruly.
 My husband is kind enough to call it Pre-Raphaelite.
 Cleaning Dido’s teeth as well as my own is comforting to me.

 8.30 AM.
-My first Skype, currently I am now free until 11.
-In the course of the Skype I learn that the person I am talking to participated in their first Zoom ‘therapeutic’ meeting last night.
-How quickly we seem to have adapted.
+My first Skype, currently I am now free until 11 AM.
+In the course of the Skype I learn that the person I am talking to – a CEO in industry – participated in their first Zoom team meeting last night with an audience of fifty.
+How quickly we all seem to have adapted.
 We discuss their work strategy and how difficult he and many others are finding it to cope without their daily overdoses of adrenalin.
 And international travel.
-At the end of our conversation I risk making a fool of myself by suggesting that he take on board that outside of his CEO concerns of making moral decisions which reflect integrity he also take the domestic kingdom, to which he has now been transported, more seriously and form a Boy Squad with his teenage flock and take responsibility for looking after the household bed linen.
-We have already discussed how frequently he has told his wife “You just need to tell me what to do.”
+At the end of our conversation I risk making a fool of myself by suggesting that he take on board that outside of his CEO concerns of making challenging moral decisions he also take the domestic kingdom, to which he has now been transported, more seriously and form a Boy Squad with his teenage flock and take responsibility for looking after the household bed linen.
+We have already discussed how frequently he has reassured his wife “You just need to tell me what to do.”
 Her response is identical to my own, which I have got fed up of repeating: “If only you didn’t need telling.”
 I also recommend him not to introduce these new emergency cleaning measures immediately after our Skype.

 What else have I learnt today?
-When I looked out of the window I saw some bees humming around the oleander.
-I just spoke to my greengrocer friend called Eric who has a tucked-away shop near my lost domain of a consulting room in Marylebone.
+I spoke to my greengrocer friend called Eric who has a tucked-away shop near my lost domain of a consulting room in Marylebone.
 He is seventy but still going to market every day and last week delivered us an amazing box of fruit and vegetables that still seemed fresh with morning dew.
 Eric tells me that currently 80% of the lorry delivery force in the Market are currently on unpaid leave until the food chain rights itself.
 True or False, I have no idea.

 I don’t read the Daily Mail but I assume Martin published the following document today about doctors like himself coming out of retirement and returning to the Front Line although he is now 70.
 Below is a proof copy which he sent me last week and which I have not corrected although I shall add my own addendum.